 Ann Hammond Clark, '62, and Martha Claypool, '63

 David Voss, '75, Mona Tekchandani, '96, and Holly Wood, '68

 George Jedenoff, ’40, MB ’42, and his granddaughter Stephanie Billett

 Caroline Winterer, the Anthony P. Meier Family Professor in the Humanities, explains how Benjamin Franklin became one of the most important figures in American history.

 Karen, MLA ’98, and Lorin Letendre; Sue, CRT ’17, and Victor Althouse, PhD ’61, CRT ’17

 Founding Grant Society members catch up at their yearly luncheon.

 Noah Diffenbaugh, the Kara J. Foundation Professorship and the Kimmelman Family Senior Fellow, explains the causes and dangers of climate change.

 Founding Grant Society Luncheon

-The Founding Grant Society honors those who plan to leave a legacy for Stanford through their wills and other planned gifts.
+The Founding Grant Society honors those who plan to leave a legacy for Stanford through bequests and other planned gifts.
 For more information, please contact the Office of Planned Giving.